 I think you should get it with more layers.
 Or curl it or braid it.
-Curling it may make it look shorter a littleposted about 3 years ago
+Curling it may make it look shorter a littleposted over 3 years ago

 I have flat long hair which is stubborn to hold a curl….